laughingbiscuit/apigee-reference-bank/README.md

 cd apigee-reference bank
 npm install
 ```
-* look around the project - its looks scarier than it is!
+* look around the project - it looks scarier than it is!
 ```bash
 # workshops - which have lots of valuable info
 cd content